 Cambridge Skeptics is a not-for-profit community organisation which is on a mission to promote skepticism and critical thinking skills in a positive way via public engagement.
-We host monthly Skeptics in the Pub events with speakers on various subjects as well as social events such as book clubs and coffee meets.
+We host monthly Skeptics in the Pub events with speakers on various subjects as well as social events.
 We also run events in conjunction with the Cambridge Science Festival.

 Our events are open to everyone, whether you consider yourself to be a skeptic or not.
 If the subject matter is of interest, please come along and join the discussion.

-In January 2017, Shaun Lotay and Claire Page joined the organising committee and the group has since expanded into running further events.
-In 2018, Chris Gyford, Erika Nitsch, Sam Livingstone and Sumin Baxter joined the group to further the group's aims by pursuing engagement via social media platforms and also by introducing some social events including coffee socials and a book club.
+The group’s current organising committee consists of Erika Nitsch, Sam Livingstone, Chris Gyford and Andrew Dart, who joined in September 2018 to further the group's aims by pursuing engagement via social media platforms and also by introducing some social events including coffee socials, game nights and live streams.

-Since expanding the operations, our group dropped the ‘in the Pub’ from their name to become ‘Cambridge Skeptics', although we still run Skeptics in the Pub events as part of the international Skeptics in the Pub network.
+The group was formerly run by Shaun Lotay and Claire Page, who joined in January 2017 and stepped down in October 2020, during their stewardship the group expanded operations and underwent major rebranding, dropping the ‘in the Pub’ from their name to become ‘Cambridge Skeptics', while still running Skeptics in the Pub events as part of the international Skeptics in the Pub network.

 The Skeptics In The Pub Network

 Skeptics in the Pub is an international collection of groups which run monthly events in a social setting.

 The Skeptics in the Pub event was first started in London (UK) by Dr. Scott Campbell in 1999, for those interested in science, history, psychology, philosophy, investigative journalism and how to examine extraordinary claims of all types.